-Students may choose to take the DPMI training for 3 or 6 units of academic credit from the Monterey Institute and the DPMI Plus practicum/internship course for 6 units.
+Students may choose to take the DPMI training for 3 or 6 units of academic credit from MIIS and the DPMI Plus practicum/internship course for 6 units.
 DPMI Rwanda is offered as a 4 unit course.
 IEM/MPA students can take a 3-unit DPMI Plus course in conjunction with the IEM practicum.
-Regular Monterey Institute tuition rates apply for academic credit and the $1,500 certificate fee is still required.
+Regular MIIS tuition rates apply for academic credit and the $1,500 certificate fee is still required.

 Eligibility for DPMI Directed Study:

 In order to register for DPMI directed study units, a student must have satisfactorily completed all DPMI program requirements:

 3) Complete the written assignment required for the DPMI Certificate of Completion (i.e., the 3-5-page Statement of Development Philosophy).

 Registration for DPMI 8698 A, DPMI 8698 B, and DPMI 8650A (DPMI Plus) courses should be completed through the regular registration process in Bannerweb.

 DPMI participants may enroll in either one or two DPMI directed study courses or the new DPMI Rwanda course.
 Although both courses carry the same number (DPMI 8698), the course titles that appear on a student's transcript differ.
 The first DPMI 8698 course (Foundations of Development Project Management) is a prerequisite for the second DPMI 8698 offering (Applied Development Project Management).
 In other words, students may not enroll in Applied Development Project Management unless they have already completed Foundations of Development Project Management or are concurrently enrolled in it.